KineDB/kinedb-client-go/README.md

 This a go client for kinedb, user can import this package to connect kinedb. kinedb-client-go support CRUD base operation.
 Guiding:

-# driver client using ip and project
+# driver client using ip and port
 [examples](examples/driver_use_ip_port.go)

 # simple client when you are in kinedb cluster